ulkaio/flask-deploy/README.md

 ## flask-deploy
 ============
+A rather annoying, and difficult process of configuring a Python-based web server is setting up web servers, proxy servers, application servers, and necessary things in production like source control through git, and other pain killers.

+###### Presenting:
 ##### An automated way to setup a Flask configuration, with gunicorn, nginx. git, etc. This will save you hours, if not days!

+The point of this project, was to automate this task, by running a few commands, so lets get to it!

 ##### Steps to setup: